 SymptomsBy Mayo Clinic staff

-Signs and symptoms of rosacea include:
+Signs and symptoms of rosacea may include:

 When to see a doctor

-Unfortunately, rosacea rarely clears up on its own, and it tends to worsen over time if left untreated.
 If you experience persistent redness of your face, see your doctor or a skin specialist (dermatologist) for a diagnosis and proper treatment.

 - Goldsmith LA, et al., eds.
 Fitzpatrick's Dermatology in General Medicine.
 8th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/resourceTOC.aspx?resourceID=740.
 Accessed June 5, 2013.